-I. Definitions and Descriptions
+I. Definitions and Descriptions - Back to top

-In 1982, a Gallup survey indicated that approximately 8 million adults in the United States had had a near-death experience (a significantly large population from which to take accurate samples).8 The people sampled reported having some of the following eleven characteristics, eight of which appear to be unique to near-death experiences (in italics):
+In 1982, a Gallup survey indicated that approximately 8 million adults in the United States had had a near-death experience (a significantly large population from which to take accurate samples).
+The people sampled reported having some of the following ten characteristics, eight of which appear to be unique to near-death experiences (in italics):